Close Menu

 The Battlefield 6 multiplayer MVP, Support.
 The healing class, Support, is all about setting up and laying fire to take care of your teammates.
 The signature weapon is a Light Machine Gun, and Support is the only class that doesn’t get a sprint penalty with this weapon type.

-Support can also drop a supply bag as their signature gadget, which passively heals enemies and resupplies ammo for their weapons and gadgets.
+Support can also drop a supply bag as their signature gadget, which passively heals allies and resupplies ammo for their weapons and gadgets.
 As for their active ability, Support supplies an AOE around themselves that allows revive speed to increase.

 Specializations